 Writing and study skills workshops are offered at the Dunedin, Christchurch, and Wellington campuses.
 As a distance student, it may not always be possible for you to attend a workshop on campus.
-Our learning advisors are happy to discuss any of these workshop topics in an individual consultation with you.
-Information on workshops is available on the SLC website at slc.otago.ac.nz
+Our staff are happy to discuss any of these workshop topics in an individual consultation with you.
+Information on workshops is available on the HEDC SL website at hedc.otago.ac.nz